 A significant portion of Abby’s civil practice is devoted to litigating individual and class claims arising under the Employee Retirement Income Security Act (“ERISA”).
 Her experience includes representation of plan sponsors, benefit plans, and plan fiduciaries before the courts and the Department of Labor relating to a wide variety of ERISA claims, including those concerning fee arrangements, investment management strategies, severance disputes, benefit claim denials, and disputes over actuarial assumptions in the calculation of pension benefits.
-These cases frequently involve questions relating to ERISA’s fiduciary standards and remedies.
 In addition to her ERISA practice, Abby litigates cases across a range of substantive areas, such as post-closing disputes, professional liability cases, and mass torts and environmental claims.

 Abby also has broad experience representing individuals and corporations in the course of internal investigations and compliance matters, as well as defending clients who are the subject of government investigations and enforcement actions.
 She has represented clients in matters concerning the Foreign Corrupt Practices Act, securities regulations, the False Claims Act, and economic sanctions.
 Building on her civil and criminal practices, Abby also routinely assists clients in conducting due diligence for mergers and acquisitions.